Food Allergy Research & Education: Education and awareness

 Educational materials developed by FARE help patients and families manage and mitigate allergen exposure risk while easing the stress and anxiety associated with this life-changing and potentially life-threatening disease.
-FARE’s cross-channel resources include online training courses, e-learning and in-person events, food service certification, and a college search tool to help prospective students with food allergies compare the dining and other campus accommodations available for food-allergic students are more than 1,100 colleges and universities.
+FARE's cross-channel resources include online training courses, e-learning and in-person events, food service certification, and a college search tool to help prospective students with food allergies compare the dining and other campus accommodations available for food-allergic students are more than 1,100 colleges and universities.
 FARE has developed resources to educate and inform children, teens and adults with food allergies, their families and caregivers, educators and school staff serving all ages and grade levels, food service workers, healthcare providers, and the research community.

 Through media and awareness programs, FARE helps people better understand the daily challenges of managing food allergies.
 Since 2014, FARE has promoted the Teal Pumpkin Project to make Halloween festivities safe and fun for children with food allergies and other dietary restrictions.
-Originating as Halloween-themed food allergy awareness activity of the Food Allergy Community of East Tennessee (FACET) support group, the Teal Pumpkin Project encourages households to display a teal pumpkin and offer non-food treats in a separate bowl, so that children who can’t safely touch or consume food-based treats can participate in trick-or-treating.
+Originating as Halloween-themed food allergy awareness activity of the Food Allergy Community of East Tennessee (FACET) support group, the Teal Pumpkin Project encourages households to display a teal pumpkin and offer non-food treats in a separate bowl, so that children who can't safely touch or consume food-based treats can participate in trick-or-treating.
 Households that participate in the Teal Pumpkin Project are located throughout the U.S. and in other countries and territories worldwide.

-FARE’s legacy organization, FAAN, initiated Food Allergy Awareness Week in 1998.
+FARE's legacy organization, FAAN, initiated Food Allergy Awareness Week in 1998.
 Food Allergy Awareness Week is commemorated each year during the second week in May.

 Advocacy

 Through the efforts of a community of more than 65,000 grassroots food allergy advocates, FARE organizes support policies that have a positive impact on members of the food allergy community.
 On the national level, FARE was instrumental in the passage of the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA).
 As a result of FALCPA, the presence of eight major food allergens (milk, egg, wheat, soy, finned fish, crustacean shellfish, peanuts, and tree nuts) must be indicated, in simple terms, on packaged food items.
 FARE was also central in advocating for the Food Allergy Safety, Treatment, Education and Research Act of 2021 (FASTER), which passed both houses of Congress with overwhelming bipartisan support.
 Starting in 2023, the FASTER Act will require that sesame be labeled in plain language on packaged goods as the ninth major food allergen.

-Additional areas of FARE’s advocacy focus include access to epinephrine, the only treatment that can halt symptoms of the severe allergic reaction called anaphylaxis; bring in school policies to protect the safety of food-allergic students; increased federal funding for food allergy research; access to safe foods, specialized food allergy care and opportunities to participate in research for food-allergic individuals living in underserved and under-resourced communities.
+Additional areas of FARE's advocacy focus include access to epinephrine, the only treatment that can halt symptoms of the severe allergic reaction called anaphylaxis; bringing in school policies to protect the safety of food-allergic students; increased federal funding for food allergy research; access to safe foods, specialized food allergy care and opportunities to participate in research for food-allergic individuals living in underserved and under-resourced communities.